BraydentheCao/Brayden-BSE-Portfolio/index.md

 # Ball Tracking Robot
-Robot that tracks a ball using a raspberry pi camera and two ultrasonic sensors
+A robot with a custom mount that tracks a ball using a raspberry pi camera and an ultrasonic sensors that can also be controlled using hand gestures

 | Name | School | Major | Grade |
 | -------- | -------- | -------- | -------- |